art610/dev-notes/README.md

 # nameserver 192.168.8.1
 # nameserver 8.8.8.8
 # nameserver 8.8.4.4
 # restart dnsmasq and networks
-sudo systemctl restart networking
+# sudo systemctl restart networking
-/etc/init.d/dnsmasq restart
+# /etc/init.d/dnsmasq restart
 ```

 More info: https://modx.cc/linux/programma-dnsmasq-(dhcp-i-server-imen)/

-Now, if we on client open terminal/cmd and write `ping mars.sol`, we get request from 17.10.1.1.
-If we use some web-servers like nginx, we can open in browser url: http://mars.sol [17.10.1.1].
+Now, if we on client open terminal/cmd and write `ping cloud.ln`, we get request from 17.10.1.1.
+If we use some web-servers like nginx, we can open in browser url: http://cloud.ln [17.10.1.1].

 ```
 # check in cmd
-ping mars.sol
+ping cloud.ln
-nslookup mars.sol
+nslookup cloud.ln
 ```

 We can edit our /etc/hosts on server and add domains for our ip's.